-- No 1:1s, groups only - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - The live class should be recorded so that if any issues were to arise, the video can be reviewed. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background.
+- No 1:1s, groups only - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas where possible, Live contact should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background.

-9 Supporting children not in school
+10 Supporting children not in school

 Pawlett Primary School Academy is committed to ensuring the safety and wellbeing of all its Children and Young people.
 Where the DSL has identified a child to be on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.
-Details of this plan must be recorded on CPOMS, as should a record of contact have made.
+Details of this plan must be recorded on the shared spreadsheet, as should a record of contact have made.

-The communication plans can include; remote contact, phone contact, door-step visits.
+The communication plans can include; remote contact, phone contact, doorstep visits.
 Other individualised contact methods should be considered and recorded.
 Pawlett Primary School Academy and its DSL will work closely with all stakeholders to maximise the effectiveness of any communication plan.

 This plan must be reviewed regularly (at least once a fortnight) and where concerns arise, the DSL will consider any referrals as appropriate.
 The school will share safeguarding messages on its website and social media pages.
 Pawlett Primary School Academy recognises that school is a protective factor for children and young people, and the current circumstances, can affect the mental health of pupils and their parents/carers.
-Teachers at Pawlett Primary School Academy need to be aware of this in setting expectations of pupils' work where they are at home.
+Teachers at Pawlett Primary

+School Academy need to be aware of this in setting expectations of pupils' work where they are at home.

 Pawlett Primary School Academy will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
-This will be bespoke to each child and recorded on CPOMS.
+This will be bespoke to each child and recorded.

-10 Supporting children in school
+11 Supporting children in school

 Pawlett Primary School Academy is committed to ensuring the safety and wellbeing of all its students.
-Pawlett Primary School Academy will continue to be a safe space for all children to attend and flourish.
-The Headteacher will ensure that appropriate staff are on site and staff to pupil ratio numbers are appropriate, to maximise safety.
+The Principal will ensure that appropriate staff are on site and staff to pupil ratio numbers are appropriate, to maximise safety.
 Pawlett Primary School Academy will refer to the Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.